danattali/store/readme.md

 ## Getting Started

-Link to the MyAccount hosted on "Netlify.com" -
+Link to the MyAccount hosted on "Netlify.com" -   danstore.netlify.app.

 ### Dependencies